briggsprashar/sports_metric_analysis/README.md

 **Documenation**
 - Summarized findings, insights and recommendations.
-- Recorded findings in various written reports and a slidedeck
+- Recorded findings in various written reports and a slide deck
 - The reproducible code and documentation are available on <a href= "https://github.com/SBU-Sports-Metrics/507_groupproject_2025">GitHub</a>.

 **Project Management**